1 Chronicles 17 — When God flips your plans into something bigger

 There's something worth noticing in that second-to-last line.
 David said the reason he had the courage to pray was because God spoke first.
 He wasn't generating out of thin air.
 He was responding to what God had already initiated.
 That's how works at its best — not convincing God to do something new, but holding him to what he's already said he'd do.

-And that final sentence is one of the most quietly confident statements in the Bible.
-"When you bless, it is forever."
+And that final line is worth sitting with: "When you bless, it is forever."
 No expiration date.
 No fine print.
 No take-backs.
 David walked into that tent wanting to build God a building.
-He walked out holding a promise that would outlast every building ever constructed.
+He walked out holding a that would outlast every building ever constructed.